talltechy/scripts_snippets/auto-update.md

 2023-10-01 12:05:00 - Cleaning up package cache...
 2023-10-01 12:05:02 - Package cache cleaned successfully.
 2023-10-01 12:05:02 - System update and upgrade completed.
+2023-10-01 12:05:02 - SMTP settings are not valid or SMTP is disabled.
+Skipping email notification.
 ```

 ## Notes

 - Ensure that you have the necessary permissions to write to `/var/log/auto-update.log`.
 - You may need to run the script as root or with `sudo` to perform system updates and upgrades.
-- Set the `AUTO_UPDATE_EMAIL` environment variable in the configuration file.
+- Set the `AUTO_UPDATE_EMAIL` and `ENABLE_SMTP` environment variables in the configuration file.
 - Ensure that `msmtp` or a similar secure email sending tool is installed and configured on your system.